 While most electricity is bought months in advance through hedging, suppliers sometimes need extra power closer to real time.

 This is where the day-ahead market comes in.
 Suppliers bid in half-hourly auctions to buy electricity for delivery the next day.
-Prices are set using marginal pricing, which means the most expensive generator needed to meet demand — often a gas plant — sets the final wholesale price for everyone.
+Prices are set using marginal pricing, which means the most expensive generator needed to meet demand, often a gas plant, sets the final wholesale price for everyone.
 Even when cheaper renewables like wind or solar are available, gas can still drive the cost.

-I have long been interested in the relationship between the Octopus Agile tariff, the underlying wholesale cost, and day-ahead auction pricing.
+I’ve always been interested in the relationship between the Octopus Agile tariff, the underlying wholesale cost, and day-ahead auction pricing.

-Bearing in mind that this energy-stats website is just a geeky hobby for me, the subscription fees were way out of reach.
+To understand it better, I contacted a few day-ahead auction data providers to see how much detailed wholesale pricing access would cost.
+Bearing in mind that Energy Stats UK is just a geeky hobby site, the subscription fees were way out of reach.

-You can see single-day UK auction prices here: Nord Pool UK day-ahead prices
+You can see single-day UK auction prices here: Nord Pool UK day-ahead prices.

 Indicative Daily Average UK Wholesale Electricity Pricing (last 2 years)